Housing and residence life regulations

 Guests and Host Responsibilities

-Residents are not permitted to assign or allow the use of any assigned space to another person and/or guests.
+Residents are not permitted to assign or allow any assigned space to another person and/or guests.
 Residents assume full responsibility for their guests’ conduct and familiarity with University rules and policies.
 Guests are expected to observe all University rules and regulations.
-Residents are expected to accompany their guests within the residential areas at all times.
+Residents are expected always to accompany their guests within the residential areas.
 Authorized or unauthorized guests not in compliance with University rules and/or policy may be removed from University property and issued a trespass warning.

 Children